Ocawesome101/oc-os/README.md

 Or, if you prefer the manual way, you can `git clone` this repo and copy all of the files into your computer's folder.

 Have fun!

+# Known issues

+- OC Bash is still extremely buggy

+- To exit the 'Change your computer's name' interface, one must press a key

+# To be added

+- The Appstore

+- More settings

+- Support for external apps